* This is the Consumer Version. *

 The amount and type of care provided by family members depend on economic resources, family structure, quality of relationships, and other demands on the family members' time and energy.
 Some family caregivers provide minimal assistance (for example, periodically checking in) while others provide full-time, complex care.
 Sometimes care is needed for a short time, as when a person is recovering from surgery.
 Often, care is needed for months or years.
-On average, family members spend about 4 hours a day in caregiving activities.
+On average, family members caring for older people spend about 4 hours a day in caregiving activities.

 Although society tends to view family members as having a responsibility to care for one another, the limits of such obligations vary among cultures, families, and individual family members.
 The willingness of family members to provide care may be bolstered by supportive services (for example, technical assistance in learning new skills, counseling services, and family mental health services) and supplemental services (for example, personal care such as assistance with grooming, feeding, and dressing, as well as home health care, adult day care, and meals programs).
 Supplemental services may be provided on a regular schedule or as respite care for a few hours or days.